Rob Bolden

 Robert Craig Bolden, Jr. (born February 20, 1992) is an American former football quarterback.
 After attending St. Mary's Preparatory School in Orchard Lake, Michigan, he played college football for the Penn State Nittany Lions from 2010 to 2011.
-He transferred to Louisiana State University and was a member of the LSU football team from 2012 to 2013.
-Bolden transferred again and finished his college football career as a member of the 2014 Eastern Michigan Eagles football team.
+He transferred to Louisiana State University and was a member of the LSU Tigers from 2012 to 2013.
+Bolden transferred again and finished his college football career as a member of the Eastern Michigan Eagles in 2014.

 Recruitment

 Bolden committed to Penn State University on July 10, 2009.
 He also had football scholarship offers from the University of Oregon, Michigan State University, Virginia Tech, the University of Wisconsin, and the University of Nebraska–Lincoln, among others.